bfdes/bfdes.in/posts/property-testing.md

 ### Writing properties

-The first property practically writes itself if we already have a counter abstraction:
+The first property is simple to write if we already have a counter abstraction:

 ```scala
 object SortingSpecification extends Properties("sort") {